Manin-Drinfeld cycles and derivatives of $L$-functions: Introduction

 \subsection{Outline}

-We follow the RTF approach of \cite{YZ, HS}, giving references to those papers when the proofs are not substantially different.
-In Section 2, we define an analytic distribution on $\mathcal{H}$, and relate it to $L$-functions on one hand, and weighted traces of Frobenius along the Hitchin fibration $N_d \to A_d$, on the other.
-The only genuinely new computation is Lemma \ref{eislemma}.
+In Section 2, we define an analytic distribution on $\mathscr{H}$.
+Following \cite{HS,YZ}, we relate it to $L$-functions on one hand, and weighted traces of Frobenius along the Hitchin fibration, on the other.
+One new input here is Lemma \ref{eislemma}.
 The Manin-Drinfeld cycles are defined in Section 3.
-We use intersection pairings to define a geometric distribution, and relate it to traces of Frobenius along {\it the same} Hitchin fibration.
-In Section 4, we work out the representation theory of the Hitchin fibration and use it to show that the analytic and geometric distributions agree.
-This is the most interesting part of the computation, and the main theorem follows quickly from there.
+We then use intersection pairings to define a geometric distribution, and relate it to traces of Frobenius along {\it the same} Hitchin fibration.
+In Section 4, we work out the representation theory of this particular Hitchin fibration and relate it to the Yun-Zhang correspondence.
+A computation shows that the analytic and geometric distributions agree, and the main theorem follows quickly from this.